jimbateson7/jamesbateson.co.uk/src/journal/ai-upskilling-moral-predicament.md

 ## Further reading

-* I﻿'ve had this post in my drafts for a while now as I tweak how I wanted to frame it and word things.
+* I﻿'ve had this post in my drafts for a while now as I tweak how I want to frame it and word things.
 I read a brilliant article last week by [Hidde de Vries: Is "ethical AI" an oxymoron?](https://hidde.blog/ethical-ai/), which had my nodding a lot during reading.
 It's basically everything I wanted to say!